LibreOffice/core/solenv/maven/README.md

 The PGP key is needed to be able to sign the artifacts before the upload to Maven Central.

-The PGP passphrase can be put in `~/.m2/settings.xml`:
+The PGP passphrase can be put in `~/.m2/settings.xml`, or alternatively make gpg use the agent to provide and cache the
+credentials:

 ----
 <settings>